kubic71/bachelors-thesis/ideas.md

 - given a set of original examples, choose the one that will most likely result in a successful attack
 - could potentially safe valuable queries
     - attack less likely to be detected
 - could this be defended by adversarial example detector?
+Isn't adversarial example detector actually this thing?
+- todo: research the detection of adversarial attacks
+    - adversarial example, that is the least suspicious of adversiality could be the best to submit

 ## Map general GVision outputted image captions to some narrower and simpler image classification task